LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 _`Database`
 	The path to the Access database that contains the details of all search requests.
 This must be the full path including the ``.mdb`` extension.
+The database must have a table called 'Enquiries' that contains, at the very least, the search reference and the site name.

 _`RefColumn`
 	The name of the column in the Enquiries table within the Access database that contains the search reference.
 The name must be given without any brackets.
+The search reference must follow the format 'LERCName/Year/EnquiryNumber'.

 _`SiteColumn`
 	The name of the column in the Enquiries table within the Access database, that contains the site name.
 The name must ge given without any brackets.